Privacy Policy

 CategoryRetention

-Account dataFor the life of the account, then deleted within 90 days of closure
+Account dataFor the life of the account, then deleted within a reasonable period after closure

-Billing recordsUp to 7 years, as required by tax and accounting law
+Billing recordsAs long as required by applicable tax and accounting law

-Audit logsUp to 12 months, longer where compliance obligations require
+Audit logsFor a limited period, longer where compliance obligations require

-Analytics dataUp to 14 months in aggregate or de-identified form
+Analytics dataFor a limited period, in aggregate or de-identified form

 Your Rights